hkrds1996/mokuro_chinese/README.md

 # Using
 Using way is the same as the Mokuro project

-If want to change translated language, change dest's value
+If want to change translated language, go to the overlay_generator.py file and change dest's value in the translate_to_chinese function

 ```python
 def translate_to_chinese(text):